Reliable Neural Networks for Regression Uncertainty Estimation: Why does BVM outperform Deep Ensembles on outlier samples? (detailed proof)

 It follows that \\ Hence, the Taylor series approximation of $g(\epsilon,\mathbf{x}_n)$ around $\epsilon = 0$ is

 Taking its negative log gives

 \end{proof} Thus, the minimizer of the BVM loss over the set of all input feature vectors can be approximated as

 We can clearly see that for $\epsilon = 0$, the minimizer of the BVM loss is indeed the minimizer of the NLL loss in Equation (\ref{nll}).
 For a nonzero $\epsilon$, $\sigma_n$ will increase linearly with $\epsilon$ (see proof below) leading to a larger variance, and hence a wider distribution (or prediction interval).
-Thus, the OOD samples near the tails (i.e. the outliers) will be more probable resulting in lower NLL values compared to Deep Ensembles (keeping in mind that the in-distribution samples near the mean will be less probable resulting in higher NLL values compared to Deep Ensembles). \begin{proof} Let for a given input feature vector $\mathbf{x}_n$ the function $f(\epsilon,\mathbf{x}_n)$ be defined by
+Thus, the outlier samples near the tails will be more probable resulting in lower NLL values compared to Deep Ensembles (keeping in mind that the samples near the mean will be less probable resulting in higher NLL values compared to Deep Ensembles). \begin{proof} Let for a given input feature vector $\mathbf{x}_n$ the function $f(\epsilon,\mathbf{x}_n)$ be defined by

 For a fixed $\epsilon$, the minimizers $\mu_n$ and $\sigma_n$ can be found by computing the gradients $\nabla_{\mu_n} f$ and $\nabla_{\sigma_n} f$ and setting them to zero:

 Note that

 \underline{Case 1:} \,\,$\mu_n = t_n$ \\ In this case, we set $\nabla_{\sigma_n} f$ to zero and we get